 How does a child benefit from physical therapy?

-In general, children should not have much orthopaedic pain.
+In general, children should not have much orthopedic pain.
 They are young, active, and very resilient.
-We hope to guide kids and parents in the proper approach to their injury and their recovery from an orthopaedic standpoint.
+We hope to guide kids and parents in the proper approach to their injury and their recovery from an orthopedic standpoint.
 We hope to get them back to their sports, activities, and daily routine as soon as possible.